-- The ERA method for Level I follows guidance documents listed in Section 7.3.1.
-Level I is intended to evaluate if the AOC had past releases or the potential for current contamination and if there are important ecological resources on or pear the AOC. - important ecological resources on or near the AOC.
+The ERA method for Level I follows guidance documents listed in Section 7.3.1.
+Level I is intended to evaluate if the AOC had past releases or the potential for current contamination and if there are important ecological resources on or near the AOC.